Quasibound states in the continuum in photonic-crystal-based optomechanical microcavities: Conclusion

 \section{Conclusion}

-We have proposed an optomechanical microcavity supporting a photonic quasi-BIC, which consists of a PhC membrane suspended above a DBR mirror \cite{naesbyMicrocavitiesSuspendedSubwavelength2018}.
-We found that for the realization of a quasi-BIC, it is essential to design the DBR mirror such that it reflects both the normally incident wave and the $1^\mathrm{st}$ diffraction order.
+We have proposed an optomechanical microcavity supporting a photonic quasi-BIC, which consists of a PhC membrane suspended above a DBR mirror.
+We found that for the realization of a quasi-BIC it is essential to design the DBR mirror such that it reflects both the normally incident wave and the first diffraction order.
 When implementing such a cavity with a GaAs PhC membrane \cite{kinimanjeshwarSuspendedPhotonicCrystal2020}, it is predicted to yield optical quality factors of $5\times10^5$.
 This value is limited by both material absorption and radiative loss channels through the DBR.
-Our analysis can be further extended by considering the finite size of the PhC membrane, which is not currently captured by our periodic boundary condition.
-Finite size effects lead to small variations in the resonance frequency~\cite{zundel2018finite} and reduction of the total reflectivity \cite{toft-vandborgCollimationFinitesizeEffects2021}.
+Our results could be found by generalizing other numerical or semianalytical methods, e.g., by modeling the reflection of our cavity as an effective surface impedance~\cite{hessel1965,tassin2012b,monticone2017} or using an entire domain integral equation analysis~\cite{tsitsas2007,tsitsas2017}.
+At a later stage, to improve the results in comparison to experimental measurements, our analysis can be further extended by considering the finite size and defects in the periodicity of the PhC membrane, which are both not currently captured by our periodic boundary condition.
+These effects lead to small variations in the resonance frequency~\cite{zundel2018finite} and reduction of the total reflectivity \cite{toft-vandborgCollimationFinitesizeEffects2021}.
 Furthermore, we currently model the incident beam as a plane wave.
 A realistic Gaussian beam could be modeled by a superposition of plane waves of different amplitudes and incident angles~\cite{yang2005two,kinimanjeshwarSuspendedPhotonicCrystal2020,toft-vandborgCollimationFinitesizeEffects2021}.
+Finally, GaAs is an optically isotropic material, resulting in polarization-independent reflection off the SL-DBR cavity.
+When other materials are used for the membrane, an in-plane anisotropy may lead to interesting polarization behavior~\cite{valagiannopoulos2017manipulating}, such as a polarization-dependent BIC frequency.
+By carefully controlling the polarization of the incident light, this system would then be able to allow for two orthogonal optical and resonant modes, offering more control possibilities.